 Two lessons: She was very lucky the rapist didn’t kill his only witness.
 Though she did survive, she hadn’t known that being taken to a second crime scene (secluded) greatly lowers her survival odds.

 Carjacking/kidnappings are very attractive to predators because they get both a car and a victim.
 That’s why you’re an attractive target whenever you’re in or near your car.

 Always keep Pepper Spray and a Personal Security Alarm (noisemaker or screamer) at the ready while going to and from your car – whether at home, in a parking lot, or anywhere.
 Simply make it an automatic habit.
 Keep them on your key-chain and they’ll always be in-hand when you’re near your car.
 And keep a second pepper spray unit readily available inside your car (when your first unit is with your key in the ignition).
 Also see Parking Lot Safety.

 Carrying pepper spray – shoulder-high and visible – may well have deterred that girl’s attacker.
 Or she could have sprayed him when he appeared – while blaring her car’s horn.
 Most predators will not continue a crime when witnesses may be alerted, and will simply flee.

 Will a gunman shoot you in a populated area where he dreads witnesses?
 Will you force him to shoot if you resist or run away?
 According to "Tough Target" by Detective Lt.
 J.J.
 Bittenbinder, there's a 12 percent chance he'll shoot at you, a 6 percent chance of actually hitting you, and a 3 percent chance it'll be fatal.
-But think about it, if he is willing to shoot you there, he’s very likely willing to do worse at a second crime scene where you're fully at his mercy.
+But think about it, if he is willing to shoot you there, he’s likely willing to do worse at a second crime scene where you're fully at his mercy.
 Those are your odds – use your intuition to decide whether to obey or get away.
 See the lessons from true crimes in Kidnapping Escape.